architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-windows.rst

 ArcGIS
 -------

-.. attention:: We ended support of Arcigs by the 1st of May of 2019.
-This means that there are not anymore
+.. attention:: We ended support of ArcGIS by the 1st of May of 2019.
+This means that do not provide any
                tutorials nor advice on how to use this interface.
 You could still use this interface at your own risk.
                We invite all CEA users to get acquainted with the CEA Dashboard.
 The CEA dashboard is our new 100% open source user interface.
                We will aim to create a first tutorial on how to use this interface by mid-april of 2019.

 In order to install the interface for ArcGIS do: